 How to Hide or Show Network Icon in Windows 11 File Explorer

 This guide explains how to add or remove the Network icon from the sidebar in File Explorer on Windows 11.
+It is important to distinguish between the File Explorer sidebar icon and the system tray icon on your taskbar.

-Why hide the Network icon?
+Why hide or show the Network icon in Windows 11?

 What happens when you are done?

-How to show or hide the Network icon
+How to show or hide the Network icon in File Explorer

 You can manage this icon using the File Explorer settings.
+These steps do not require admin privileges.

 - Right-click in the empty space below the Network icon in the left sidebar.